Stage Kiss continues through March 23.

 Here's how the production is billed: "Art imitates Life.
 Life imitates Art.
 When two actors (Hecht and Fumusa) with a history are thrown together as romantic leads in a forgotten 1930s melodrama, they quickly lose touch with reality as the story onstage follows them offstage.
 Sarah Ruhl's singular voice returns to Playwrights Horizons with Stage Kiss, a charming tale about what happens when lovers share a stage kiss — or when actors share a real one."

+Original music is by Todd Almond, and choreography is by Sam Pinkleton.
+Wig and hair design is by Tom Watson.
+Cole P. Bonenberger is production stage manager.
 Two-time Pulitzer Prize finalist Ruhl's writing credits also include Dead Man's Cell Phone, Eurydice, The Clean House and In the Next Room (or the vibrator play).

 Stage Kiss marks a reunion for Ruhl and Taichman, who previously collaborated on Orlando in 2010, as well as for Almond and Ruhl, who collaborated on her work Melancholy Play.

 Visit PlaywrightsHorizons.org for more information.